unesco/open-sciences/openscience_tools/README.md

 ## Overview

 OpenScience Tools is a comprehensive toolkit for managing and importing data into InvenioRDM instances.
-It provides a unified command-line interface for common operations such as searching, viewing, managing records, and importing publications from external sources like Lens.org.
+It provides both a **command-line interface** and a **Python SDK** for programmatic integration.

 ## Features

+- **🐍 Python SDK**: Programmatic insert, update, delete operations for integration into your apps
 - **🔍 Search & Discovery**: Search and browse records with flexible filters
 - **👁️ Record Management**: View detailed record information and manage records
 - **🗑️ Cleanup Operations**: Delete records with dry-run support